MarcDufresne/opset/README.md

   disable_processors: False  # Disables log processors (additional info at the end of the log record)
   logger_overrides:  # overwrite min log level of third party loggers
     googleapiclient: ERROR
+  json_format: False  # Whether the logs should be formatted as json.
+Defaults to False.
 ```

 ### Log Processors